 The Crossing is represented by Alliance Artist Management.

 Highly sought-after for collaborative projects, The Crossing’s first collaboration was as the resident choir of the Spoleto Festival, Italy, in 2007.
 Collaborations are now an important aspect of their work; The Crossing has appeared at Miller Theatre of Columbia University in the American premiere of James Dillon’s Nine Rivers with the International Contemporary Ensemble (ICE); joined Bang on a Can’s first Philadelphia Marathon; and has sung with the American Composers Orchestra, Network for New Music, Lyric Fest, Piffaro, Tempesta di Mare Baroque Chamber Orchestra, PRISM Saxophone Quartet, Toshimaru Nakamura, Beth Morrison Projects, Dolce Suono, Allora & Calzadilla, and The Rolling Stones.
-The ensemble has sung at Walt Disney Concert Hall, The Kennedy Center, Carnegie Hall, the Philadelphia Museum of Art, the Cleveland Art Museum, National Sawdust, the Isabella Stuart Gardner Museum in Boston, The Barnes Foundation, and the Metropolitan Museum of Art.
+The ensemble has sung at Walt Disney Concert Hall, The Kennedy Center, Carnegie Hall, the Philadelphia Museum of Art, the Cleveland Museum of Art, National Sawdust, the Isabella Stuart Gardner Museum in Boston, The Barnes Foundation, and the Metropolitan Museum of Art.
 They premiered John Luther Adams’ Sila: the breath of the world at Lincoln Center in a collaboration with the Mostly Mozart Festival, Lincoln Center Out of Doors Festival, eighth blackbird, Jack Quartet, and TILT brass and returned to Mostly Mozart with the International Contemporary Ensemble for Seven Responses in 2016.
 Upcoming collaborations include the National Gallery in Washington, the Institute for Advanced Study in Princeton, Northwestern University, Harvard University, and the Park Avenue Armory.

 The Crossing holds an annual residency at the Warren Miller Performing Arts Center in Big Sky, Montana.